-During the fiscal year ended June 30, 2021, the Board met nine times.
+In addition to a number of informal calls throughout the year, the Board held five official meetings during fiscal 2022.
 All of our directors attended 100% of the total meetings held by the Board and any committee on which the director served during the period of the fiscal year that the director was a member of the Board.
 We expect that each continuing director will attend the Annual Meeting of shareholders, absent a valid reason.
-All directors attended our annual meeting of shareholders during the fiscal year ended June 30, 2021.